Free 2-Day TEFL Training

 Now, if you are missing one of these three, don’t despair.
 There are many alternatives.
 You will likely have to hunt a little harder and sell yourself a little more, but you should still be able to find a job that works for you.

 1. Experience.
-If you have experience in a classroom, it will obviously make you more appealing to schools.
-If you’re a new teacher with no experience, many schools are still very willing to hire you and train you on their unique system.
+If you have teaching experience in a classroom, it will obviously make you more appealing to schools.
+If you’re a new teacher with no experience, many schools are still very willing to hire you and mentor you on their unique system.

 2. Background and Health Checks.
 Some countries require these to work legally and obtain a visa.

 3. “The Look”.
-This is probably the most unfair and ridiculous requirement, but many schools, whether they advertise it or not are looking for young, Caucasian teachers, especially women.
 It’s racist, unprofessional, and unfair but it exists.
+“The Look” depends on what that particular school is looking for.
 If a school gives you push back in this area, you probably don’t want to be working for them anyway.
+There are plenty of reputable schools abroad who do not judge their potential teachers on these parameters and are comfortable having a diverse team.

 4. Age.
 Some schools are only looking for young teachers, somewhat following the theme of having the right “look”.
 But most schools would not turn away an older teacher with good qualifications and teaching experience.